 Slashdot allows users to set a 120-character signature displayed below all posts to other logged-in users.
-Here are some signature lines I've put into rotation from 2011 through early 2016.
+Here are some signature lines that I put into rotation from 2011 through early 2016.
 Some URLs are scheme-relative to save characters and thus may break due to Slashdot's switch from HTTP to HTTPS in mid-March 2016.

 If I can boil a mini-rant down into a pithy sound bite that proves the point, often by way of example, I sometimes use this space to remind other Slashdot users about a common misconception.